Tekrajs/awosome-pushengage/README.md

 # awosome-pushengage
 Blog app using ReactJs and Redux toolkit as front end library and NodeJs as Backend

+# Pre requisites
+1. MongoDb should be pre installed in the system
 # steps to set up

 1. Clone the repo